HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;I1 Provider or Care Coordinator creates and sends an electronic referral (and a copy of the consent) to the CP
 <p style="margin: 0 0 10px 50px; width: 95%;">
-same as 8a in the Direct but the Provider is communicating with the CP FHIR server instead of a CBOs.
+Same as 8a in the Direct but the Provider is communicating with the CP FHIR server instead of a CBOs
 </p>
 <p style="margin: 0 0 10px 50px; width: 95%;">
-see <a href="exchange_workflow.html#workflow-diagram-2">exchange workflow</a>
+See <a href="exchange_workflow.html#workflow-diagram-2">exchange workflow</a>
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;I2 CP receives and accepts referral
 <p style="margin: 0 0 10px 50px; width: 95%;">
-CP is replacing CBO in 9a.
+CP is replacing CBO in 9a
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;I3 Optional: CP communicates with patient via their application to schedule appointments, collect additional information, etc.

-&nbsp;&nbsp;&nbsp;&nbsp;I4a CP refers patient to a CBO, with which they have a relationship, to evaluate the patient’s eligibility and help the patient enroll in a SNAP program, if appropriate
+&nbsp;&nbsp;&nbsp;&nbsp;I4a CP refers patient to a CBO, with which they have a relationship, to evaluate a patient’s eligibility and help the patient enroll in a SNAP program, if appropriate

 <p style="margin: 0 0 10px 50px; width: 95%;">
-Here we are describing Direct with CBO, so the flow is the same as for the Direct Referral but with the CP acting as a Provider system.
+Here we are describing Direct with CBO, so the flow is the same as for the Direct Referral but with the CP acting as a Provider system
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;I5a CBO receives and accepts the referral